circuitdojo/docs/src/air-quality-wing/zephyr-examples.md

 ### SDK Setup

+If you didn't already, install Visual Studio code.
+You can [download it here.](https://code.visualstudio.com/Download)

 ![Marketplace](img/extension/marketplace.png)

-Fortunately, it's a bit easier to get started with the VSCode extension.
-The VSCode is required along with a Python 3 and Git on your system before continuing.

-First make sure you [download the extension here. 👈](https://marketplace.visualstudio.com/items?itemName=circuitdojo.zephyr-tools&ssr=false#overview)
+Once Visual Studio code is installed, [download the extension here. 👈](https://marketplace.visualstudio.com/items?itemName=circuitdojo.zephyr-tools&ssr=false#overview)

+Once loaded it will also install all necessary VSCode dependencies.

 Then install Git and Python.